-A Somatic Approach for Trauma & Compassion Fatigue
+A Somatic Approach for Trauma, Anxiety, Depression & Chronic Conditions

 What should I expect during a session?

-This is a trauma-informed bodywork practice.
+Craniosacral therapy sets the framework for Tele's gentle, intuitively guided, trauma-informed bodywork practice.
 Clients can begin to release chronic holding and tension patterns and begin to notice the more subtle movements of their bodies, leading to greater self-awareness.
 Clients remain fully clothed and usually feel deeply relaxed during sessions.
-Techniques include biodynamic craniosacral therapy, alchemical alignment, visceral manipulation, energy medicine and experiential meditation.
+Techniques can include biodynamic craniosacral therapy, alchemical alignment, visceral manipulation, energy medicine and experiential meditation.

 Sessions are based on the understanding that healing happens in the present moment.
 There is no routine, no formula and no predetermined order to follow.
 The work is completely individualized based on what you need to support your health and reconnect with yourself.
 This is a present-time approach that does not require clients to recount their stories and should not be confused as a replacement for psychotherapy, although it can compliment mental health counseling and/or meditative practice.

 Tele follows an approach to healing that focuses on the health and the wholeness of each client.
 She has extensive training in trauma resolution and focuses on the ways lived experiences of trauma can show up in our everyday lives.
 Anxiety, depression and chronic conditions including stress, pain, fatigue and autoimmune conditions can all be symptoms that our bodies are holding onto the past.
 This work helps to integrate those patterns of nervous system activation